Dirack/myMarkdownTemplates/CREGATHERSTACK/README.md

 ## Welcome to Try it on docker CREGATHERSTACK Environment!

-This is a docker container with _CREGATHERSTACK [[[TEMPLATE]]]_, and Madagascar package version 3.0 installed and pre-configureds designed as a "try on" experience.
+This is a docker container with _CREGATHERSTACK [[[PKGVERSION]]]_, and Madagascar package version 3.0 installed and pre-configureds designed as a "try on" experience.
 This container has minimum resources configuration to allow portability, you can install other packages with apt-get if you need, use the following user account: